McAttee History, Family Crest & Coats of Arms

 The many centuries old Dalriadan-Scottish name McAttee comes from the Gaelic form Mac-an-Tsaoir, which denotes son of the carpenter or wright.

 Early Origins of the McAttee family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McAttee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McAttee research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McAttee History in all our PDF Extended History products and printed products wherever possible.